On the Viability of Monocular Depth Pre-training for Semantic Segmentation

 This bias is mitigated if data is not purposefully organized into ``shots.''
 Unfortunately, existing datasets are mostly composed of purposefully framed shots which could obfuscate the analysis.
-We note that depth can be inferred without any semantic interpretation \cite{julesz1971foundations} so it can performed equally well for purposefully or randomly captured data.
-When pre-trained directly in the domain of interest, both depth and semantic segmentation share the same data distribution, thus data selection bias is reduced.
-We also note that natural scenes exhibit piecewise smooth depth maps, with discontinuities often corresponding to occluding boundaries for detached objects, unlike illumination boundaries or material transitions within the same object that are manifest in the image.
+We note that depth can be inferred without any semantic interpretation \cite{julesz1971foundations} regardless of whether the data is captured purposefully or randomly.
+With monocular depth as the pre-training task, there are two ways of reducing the aforementioned human selective bias: The first involves directly pre-training within the specific domain of interest, leveraging the simplicity of data gathering; The second way is scaling up pre-training by incorporating diverse sources of data, which is made possible by recent developments \cite{lasinger2019towards,ranftl2021vision, yang2024depth} on relative depth estimation.